silverbulletmd/silverbullet-mastodon/README.md

 ---
 ```

 After this, just write your text and run {[Share: Publish]} to post it.
-This will automatically inject a named reference with the toot ID so you can make changes to it.
+This will automatically inject a named anchor with the toot ID so you can make changes to it.

 To create a "toot storm" (a series of toots, threaded together) simply separate them with a horizontal rule (`---`).
 For instance: